my-janala/app-modernisation-demo/docs/setup.md

 ## Automated Setup (Makefile)

-This repository provides a `Makefile` that automates the full lifecycle:
+This repository provides a `Makefile` that automates the full lifecycle.
+By default it relies on the Minikube `olm` addon, waits for the Konveyor operator to register its CRDs, and then creates the Tackle instance automatically:

 ```bash
 # Provision Minikube, OLM, and Konveyor (defaults to profile "konveyor-demo")